minitu/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jaemin Choi is a PhD Candidate in Computer Science at the University of Illinois at Urbana-Champaign.
+He joined the Parallel Programming Laboratory (PPL) led by Prof. Laxmikant (Sanjay) Kale as a research assistant in 2016.
+With broad interests in High Performance Computing (HPC) and GPU Computing, his research focuses on mitigating inefficiencies and scalability issues on today's GPU-accelerated systems from a runtime system point of view.
+He is the lead developer/researcher for GPU support in the asynchronous task-based programming model, Charm++.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.